Coupled equations for K\"ahler metrics and Yang-Mills connections: Examples and cscK metrics on ruled manifolds

 we obtain that $d = 0$ and hence a contradiction (e.g., in \eqref{eq:convergencemeasure}, take a sequence $\{f_j\}_{j=1}^\infty$ of test functions approaching the delta function of a point $p_i$ on $X$). \end{example}

 The hypothesis of Theorem~\ref{thm:DeformationCYMeq4} hold in much more generality.
-By the Donaldson--Uhlenbeck--Yau Theorem~\cite{D5,UY}, which admits a generalization to principal bundles (see e.g.~\cite{ABi}), a family of examples generalizing Example~\ref{ex:ASD-Donaldson} is provided by polystable holomorphic principal bundles over K\"ahler--Einstein manifolds.
+By the Donaldson--Uhlenbeck--Yau Theorem~\cite{D5,UY}, which admits a generalization to principal bundles (see~\cite{ABi,RS}), a family of examples generalizing Example~\ref{ex:ASD-Donaldson} is provided by polystable holomorphic principal bundles over cscK manifolds with no non-zero Hamiltonian Killing vector fields.
 Recall that this theorem states that if a holomorphic principal $G^c$-bundle $(E^c,I)$ is (Mumford--Takemoto) polystable with respect to a K\"ahler class $\Omega$ on a compact complex manifold $X$, then for any K\"ahler form $\omega \in \Omega$ there exists a reduction $H$ of $(E^c,I)$ to $G$ which is HYM with respect to $\omega$.

 Let $(X,L)$ be a compact polarised manifold whose first Chern class $c_1(X)$ satisfies